Harshitn1995/Jarvis/docs/README/creating-segments.md

 >
 > Please refer to this section for a list of all the system events included in the dropdowns under both conditions.
 >
-> _(Please note that custom events vary for each WebEngage account, making it impossible to list here)_
+> _(Please note that custom events vary for each Jarvis account, making it impossible to list here)_

 To add multiple events under a condition, click the _Plus_ icon placed next to the second dropdown _(as shown below)_.
 A maximum of three events can be added under each condition, clubbed by the AND/OR logic.